 There are several variations of this view.
 This example above focuses on information flows between the layers and elements.

 User Story View

 This view can be used to visualization of user stories.

 Cloud-Service Models View

-Information can be modeled on different abstraction levels as follows: a) conceptual, b) logical and c) physical levels.
+Information can be modelled on different abstraction levels as follows: a) conceptual, b) logical and c) physical levels.
 The diagram above illustrates these abstraction levels.

 Conceptual Data Model View

 Information architecture of EA contains business objects a.k.a. concepts, that are used in business processes.
 These concepts and their relations can be represented in a conceptual data model (see figure below).